 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-The Company does not hold any equity instruments and is therefore not subject to any equity price risk.
+The Company does not hold any equity instruments at fair value and therefore not subject to any equity price risk.